steveu/login-challenge/README.md

 * ~~Do existing "usernames" need converting or require notification of change to login~~ No
 * ~~What level of security (all login should be secure, but email/password is vulnerable.
 2 Factor Auth needed?~~ 2 Factor Auth not needed initially
 * Have we considered using parts or all of a 3rd Party login provider e.g. AuthO or open source library?
+* What form of single sign on integration are BigFish asking for? (and what makes sense for our product?)